cjbell630/FNaF_Advance/notes.md

 ### Foxy

-Foxy stays locked from the time the camera is opened to a random_max number (0.83 to 16.67) of seconds after the camera is closed.
+Foxy stays locked from the time the camera is opened to a rnd_max number (0.83 to 16.67) of seconds after the camera is closed.

 **RIGHT WHEN** he reaches phase 4 (starts from 0 or 1?), he will leave after either: